What are Research Frameworks?

 They are created by bringing together people across the sector to create a shared framework, including:

 - Local authorities

 Research Frameworks provide us with:

+- An up to date overview of current understanding – ie “what we currently know”.
 This is usually created by synthesising information from lots of different sources, eg Historic Environment Records (HERs), reports from planning-led investigations, academic and society journals.
-This provides an overview of a specific period, place or theme – eg The Bronze Age in the West Midlands.
+This provides an overview of a specific period, place or theme.

 What do they cover?

 They can cover archaeology, the built environment, landscapes and maritime heritage.

 They are organised in a number of ways: